GRADUATE PROGRAM GUIDELINES

 Annual Meeting Requirements

 Students are required to meet yearly with their committee to evaluate their progress.
-The student and major professor must complete the Annual Graduate Student Progress Report form and return it to the Microbiology Graduate Student Advisor (Dr. Bruce Geller) by the end of October.
+The student and major professor must complete the Annual Graduate Student Progress Report form and return it to the Microbiology Graduate Student Advisor (Dr. Bruce Geller) by the end of December each year.
+Registration for winter term classes requires departmental approval, which will be given upon receipt of the completed progress report.

 - Students must maintain an overall GPA of 3.0 and will be notified by the Graduate School if their GPA falls below 3.0 for any term.
 The cumulative GPA must be at or above 3.0 before the final exam can be taken.
 Grades C (=2.0) or below cannot be used as graduate credit.